chexse/chexse/README.md

 - 👋 Hi, I’m @chexse
 - 👀 I'm interested in simplify things by code
 - 🌱 I’m currently learning ...
-Most likely somthing I have seen on TouTube
+Most likely somthing I have seen on YouTube
-- 💞️ I’m looking to collaborate on, Noop,
 - 📫 How to reach me...
 Don't know yet...
 I'm new here.

 <!---